coffeescript-cookbook/coffeescript-cookbook.github.io/developers-guide.md

 #### Install pygments

 You'll need python installed for this.
-Macs and most Linuces come with it preinstalled.
+Macs and most Linuces come with it pre-installed.

 {% highlight bash %}
 easy_install pygments # for syntax highlighting